NatLibFi/Finto-suggestions/README.md

 1. Copy the .env.default file and rename it to .env (from project root)
 2. Modify the environment variables in .env as desired
 3. Download and install [Docker CE](https://docs.docker.com/install/) to your computer.
 Docker-compose should be included with the installation.
 If not, (download and install it separately)[https://github.com/docker/compose/releases].
 4. Download and install [Python 3.7+](https://www.python.org/downloads/) and after that install pipenv with command `pip install pipenv`.
-Pipenv is used to install/remove packages and run scripts api-side.
+Pipenv is used to install/remove packages and run scripts api-side (You may need to install python3-distutils (sudo apt-get install python3-distutils) to get pipenv correctly installed).
 5. Download and install latest LTS Node.Js (https://nodejs.org/en/download/)
 6. Start the freshly installed Docker
 7. Run `docker-compose up --build` in project's **root** folder (you can add `-d` to run this in the background).
 This command builds the required containers (api, web and nginx) and starts them.
 You can check the container status with a command `docker ps` in another command line tab.